Haruto-Tateishi/Lab-Work/README.md

 8. To-Do list
 	- [ ] Make annotation of exon/intron on vcf file
 	- [ ] Add info such as flanking bases, CpG status to vcf
-	- [ ] Consider fileter out/annotation of CpG island, simple repeat, etc
+	- [x] Consider fileter out/annotation of CpG island, simple repeat, etc -> Make annotation of CpG.
+Stay away from simple repeats at this point.
-	- [ ] Reconsider the choice of BED files for regulatory region
+	- [x] Reconsider the choice of BED files for regulatory region -> Keep using 3 BEDfiles and make tags for differentiation
 	- [ ] Create table for SFS after all annotations
 	- [ ] Check the sample size of each population
 	- [ ] Develop github repository